 My favorite insoles for warmth and to replace socks are:

-- Wildlings Wool insoles (Felty is extra thick and warm, Woolly is thinner but still warm)
+- Wildlings Wool insoles (Felty is extra thick and warm, Woolly is thinner but still warm).
+Code AWN_ANYA can be used for a one-time free shipping offer.
+If you are outside the US/Canada, use this Wildling Shoes link.

 - DIY Felt Insoles